pankaj-gitcode/Portfolio-App-1/README.md

 This is just a test portfolio app.
-It is still in queue to be completed
+It is still in queue to be completed...